yanielc/NLP/README.md

 # NLP

-* `LM_transformer.ipynb` uses a transformer encoder for language modeling.
+* `translation_using_transformer.ipynb` shows how to use a transformer encoder + decoder architecture for language translation.
 We build the network, preprocessing functions, and train the model.
-We finish the notebook with evaluating the model on a test set, and show examples of inference.
+We finish the notebook with examples of inference.
+*
+* `LM_transformer.ipynb` shows the use of a transformer encoder for language modeling.